 What are the Benefits of Garage Flooring?

-by Guest on Feb 4, 2010
+by Guest Post on Feb 4, 2010

 Enough for basic living, but not room for extra activities.
-People are looking for space for do-it-yourself projects, wood working, play space for the kids, a work out area or just some space for a bit of piece and quiet.
-So you don’t want it to just look like a garage with a concrete floor that has been framed in.
-Many people, and often new homes built today, do take the first step of putting up dry wall.
+People are looking for space for do-it-yourself projects, woodworking, play space for the kids, a workout area, or just some space for a bit of peace and quiet.
+So you don’t want it to just look like a garage with a concrete floor that has been framed.
+Many people, and often new homes built today, do take the first step of putting up drywall.
 This makes a big difference in the look of the garage, but the concrete floor still gives it a cold feeling.
 But you don’t have to settle for a cold concrete floor, there are other options in the form of easy-to-install garage flooring.

 Garage flooring serves a couple of purposes.
-Not only do they make your garage look better by covering up old and cracked floors, but they also protect concrete floors from corrosive materials such as antifreeze, oil and salt.
-So even if you are just using your garage to store your car, dry wall and garage flooring can increase the value of your home for resale.
+Not only do they make your garage look better by covering up old and cracked floors, but they also protect concrete floors from corrosive materials such as antifreeze, oil, and salt.
+So even if you are just using your garage to store your car, drywall and garage flooring can increase the value of your home for resale.

 Some options to improve your garage floor are to paint or seal it with an epoxy coating.
 But these are fairly labor intensive and require prep of the floor as well as proper application - primarily for an epoxy coating.
 But one of the great things about garage flooring is the ease with which it can be installed.
 Most garage flooring comes as interlocking or as peel and sticks tiles.
 They can often be laid in just one or two days, and require a minimum of tools.
 Normally you just need a measuring tape, a utility knife to cut down any tiles that overlap, and a pair of kneepads for comfort.
 And, you can lay them at any time of the year, you are not controlled by temperature like when you paint or epoxy.